o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

     {
         behaviorContext->Class<GlobalClass>("Globals")
             ->Method("Sin", &Sin)
-            ->Method("Cos", &Cos)
+            ->Method("Cos", &Cos);
-            ;
     }
 }
 ```

-To complete this example, `GlobalClass::Reflect` must be called from a system component's Reflect function.
+To complete the reflection, `GlobalClass::Reflect` must be called from a system component's Reflect function.

 Once the code has been compiled, it is available as a new node in Script Canvas: